 The users also experience receding gum lines, bad breath, destroyed gum tissues along with tooth decay and cavities.
 The shrinking gums expose the root of the tooth, which may result in tooth loss.

 Several manufacturers claim that their smokeless tobacco product can help people quit smoking, and many people buy their product following this belief.
 There is no proof of this, and there has been very little thorough research in this area.
 Even if this is true, the damage to your oral and overall health remains the same.

-In summary, anyone who uses nicotine is likely to experience gum recession, which eventually progresses to other severe oral health issues.
-It is related to the dose of nicotine and the duration of exposure.
+Nicotine restricts your blood vessels and blood flow, which will have a negative impact on the health of your gums.
+Because of this, anyone who uses nicotine is likely to experience gum recession, which can eventually lead to other severe oral health issues depending on the dose of nicotine and the duration of exposure.
 If you are experiencing any of the symptoms mentioned above, it is time to switch to a low-nicotine product and work your way towards quitting the habit!